Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

 Other, more flexible kind of restricted (or guarded) quantifiers take a set-valued function $\delta(\cdot)$ (we may call it a `domain function'), as an additional parameter of type $\itype \ar \wsig$.
-This function $\delta$ can be intuitively seen as mapping ($\itype$-type-)objects $X$ to the proposition ``$X$ exists''.\footnote{In line to what some refer to as a (meta-logical) `existence' predicate, as employed to restrict the domains of quantification in presentations of varying-domains semantics for quantified modal logics (cf.~\cite{fitting1998first} for an exposition).} Hence varying-domain quantifiers have a type $(\itype \ar \wsig) \ar (\itype \ar \wsig) \ar \wsig$
+This function $\delta$ can be intuitively seen as mapping an ($\itype$-type-)object $X$ to the proposition ``$X$ exists''.\footnote{In line with what some refer to as a (meta-logical) `existence' predicate, which is used to restrict the domains of quantification in presentations of varying-domains semantics for quantified modal logics (cf.~\cite{fitting1998first,fitting2002types} for an exposition).} Hence varying-domain quantifiers have type $(\itype \ar \wsig) \ar (\itype \ar \wsig) \ar \wsig$.